Results for “community development”

 Bipartisan Michigan lawmakers introduced House Bills 5594-5596 to halt data center construction statewide for one year, giving communities time to assess impacts before approving new facilities.

-April 19, 2026·Michigan Capitol·3 sources - education
+April 19, 2026·Michigan Capitol·3 sources - local-government

 Michigan Expands Tuition-Free Education and Career Training Programs as State Invests $558.9 Million in Student Financial Aid